Cost of quantum secret key: Privacy dilution

 \subsection{Privacy dilution protocol}

-We now introduce the privacy dilution protocol, which transforms a private state into a generalized private state.
+\setcurrentname{Privacy dilution protocol} We now introduce the privacy dilution protocol, which transforms a private state into a generalized private state.
 It uses the fact that the secure one-time pad protocol is a classical correspondent of quantum teleportation.

-\begin{theorem} For any generalized private state $\gamma(\psi)$ with $|\psi\>=\sum_{a\in {\cal A}}\lambda_a|e_a\>|f_a\>$ and sufficiently large number $n \in \mathbb{N}$, the state $\gamma(\psi)^{\otimes n}$ can be created by LOCC from a strictly irreducible private state $\gamma_{d_n}(\Phi^+)\otimes|\Phi^+\>\!\<\Phi^+|_{d'_n}$ with error less than $2\varepsilon$ in trace distance, key rate $\log_2 d_n = \lceil n(S(A)_{\psi} +\eta)\rceil$, and $\log_2 d'_n= \lceil 4\delta n\rceil$, where $\eta,\varepsilon,\delta \rightarrow 0$ as $n\rightarrow \infty$. \end{theorem}
+\begin{theorem} For any generalized private state $\gamma(\psi)$ with $|\psi\>=\sum_{a\in {\cal A}}\lambda_a|e_a\>|f_a\>$ and sufficiently large number $n \in \mathbb{N}$, the state $\gamma(\psi)^{\otimes n}$ can be created by LOCC from a strictly irreducible private state $\gamma_{d_n}(\Phi^+)\otimes|\Phi^+\>\!\<\Phi^+|_{d'_n}$ with error less than $2\varepsilon$ in trace distance, key rate $\log_2 d_n = \lceil n(S(A_K)_{\psi} +\eta)\rceil$, and $\log_2 d'_n= \lceil 4\delta n\rceil$, where $\eta,\varepsilon,\delta \rightarrow 0$ as $n\rightarrow \infty$. \end{theorem}

 Before proving Theorem~\ref{thm:transformation} in Section~\ref{sec:DPproof}, we describe the Privacy Dilution protocol, which assures the validity of the claim made here.
 To this end, we first define a private state $\gamma_{d_n}(\Phi^+)$, followed by the steps of the Dilution Protocol.